Ageism: Discrimination

 Age discrimination is the result of actions taken to deny or limit opportunities to people based on age.
 These are usually actions taken as a result of one's ageist beliefs and attitudes.
 Age discrimination occurs on both a personal and institutional level.
-On a personal level, an older person may be told that he is too old to engage in certain physical activities, like an informal game of basketball between friends and family.
-Or may be told (most common in today's Western society) to be too old to date or to be just sexually attracted to much younger people and to have a much younger partner or encounter prejudices against age-disparities in general.
+On a personal level, an older person may be told that they are too old to engage in certain physical activities, like an informal game of basketball between friends and family.
+They may also be told (most common in today's Western society) that they are too old to date or to be sexually attractive to much younger people and to have a much younger partners, or encounter prejudices against age-differences in general, whether the relationship is sentimental/sexual or even platonic (this particular form of ageist bigotry and discrimination is even more relevant today or in recent times on social media).

 A 2006/2007 survey done by the Children's Rights Alliance for England and the National Children's Bureau asked 4,060 children and young people whether they have ever been treated unfairly based on various criteria (race, age, sex, sexual orientation, etc.).
 A total of 43% of British youth surveyed reported experiencing discrimination based on their age, far eclipsing other categories of discrimination like sex (27%), race (11%), or sexual orientation (6%).
 Consistently, a study based on the European Social Survey found that whereas 35% of Europeans reported exposure to ageism, only 25% reported exposure to sexism and as few as 17% reported exposure to racism.

 Ageism has significant effects in two particular sectors: employment and health care.
 Age discrimination has contributed to disparities in health between men and women.
 Reducing ageism and sexism would promote improved doctor-patient relationships and reduce ageist stereotypes in the healthcare industry.